 Think about how it will function for you now and into the future; As well as whether the space will be valuable to a future buyer of your home.
 If the room addition is functional and well-built, it will add significantly to your resale value.
 But, you don’t want to create a house that’s ‘overbuilt’ for the neighborhood by size or bedroom count.

 You’ll need to understand the zoning in your area and determine whether you have the room in your on your property to build the addition that you desire.
 There are two good ways to figure out your options for a room addition.

-You’ll also want to consider whether you can continue living in your home while hey home edition is under construction.
+You’ll also want to consider whether you can continue living in your home while the home addition is under construction.
 If the additional area is separate from your main house you might be able to live through it.
 However, something like a major or second-story addition would be very challenging or impossible to stay in the house.
-Building a major edition might be disruptive to your life, so it makes sense to plan ahead for your living arrangements.
+Building a major addition might be disruptive to your life, so it makes sense to plan ahead for your living arrangements.

 Room Addition Ideas

 For many homeowners, the kitchen is the heart of the home.
 But in many older homes, the kitchen is small and closed off – this is extremely common among the classically small LA homes.
 With today’s trend of large open kitchens for entertaining family and friend gatherings, people are deciding to expand their kitchens by adding space.

 By building a kitchen addition/expansion, you can create a large elegant space with room for things like an island or walk-in pantry.
 You’ll probably need an architect or designer to help draft a home addition plan to create a functional new kitchen layout.

 It’s not unusual for older homes to have a limited number of bathrooms and therefore a new bathroom addition is a common project.
 Adding a bathroom to your home can help solve the practical problem of too many people sharing too few bathrooms, but it can also greatly improve resale value.
 Many homeowners and homebuyers want to see a sufficient number of bathrooms so that adults, kids, and guests don’t need to share them.